- 8 images

 This bike is a super easy bike to ride.
 I took it out on exactly the same trail as my usual old WR250F and was able to ride it with more speed and confidence.
 I was expecting the Suzuki to be more difficult to ride with the stiffer springs, heavier weight and bigger engine but the opposite was true.

 The thing that really set the two bikes apart was the confident handling at the front end of the Suzuki.
 Whenever it hit a large rock I could find the front deflected to an extent and having to steer the bike back onto the trail.
 The Yamaha tends to get horribly rattled on the same obstacles.
-It feels like the wheel gets deflected sideways and it's a violent, slipped-on-a-banana-peel feeling (to be fair to the WR it could be a front end problem and I will work on the suspension).
+It feels like the wheel gets deflected sideways and it's a violent, slipping over feeling (to be fair to the WR it could be a suspension problem and I plan to work on it).

 The heavier weight of the DR-Z gives it a stable feel on the trail and irons out the stiff bumps somewhat.
 The only time the extra weight was really noticeable was when the bike was airborne and flicked a bit.
 The suspension was smooth, responsive and predictable.